 - Cover all the basics – Consider the “who, what, where, when, how, and why” in all your business processes, keeping in mind vendor accountability.
-Remember to map out how PHI and PII are accessed by application and who has access to it to determine gaps.
+Remember to map out how the application accesses PHI and PII and who has access to it to determine gaps.

 - Keep testing – External testing of your network identifies opportunities for improvement and areas exposed to potential risk.
 With the ongoing measurement of your IG policy, your company will avoid noncompliance and costly legal fines in the long-run.

-- Take the lead – When it comes time to implement your IG strategy, lead by example to show others your commitment to the successful rollout of the program.
+- Take the lead – When it comes time to implement your IG strategy, lead by example to show others your commitment to the program’s successful rollout.
 After all, you play an essential role in helping it reach its full potential.

-By becoming a certified information governance professional, your business will benefit substantially.
+By becoming a certified information governance professional (IGP), your career and organization will benefit substantially.
 Not only will your company be assured your practitioners, vendors, and consultants are aware of IG best practices, but that the vital components are present to develop and maintain an effective RIM program.
-However, there are several certifications available, so it is essential to choose a certification that meets your organizational needs.
-Further, you may pursue multiple certifications to expand your knowledge of IG.
-Some of the most popular industry certifications include:

 - Information Governance Professional (IGP) by ARMA International